YomNom/25LiveREDO/README.md

 To look for a room, available rooms would immediately populate in the search component below it when a time slot was entered.
 Only after selecting a room, a popup will show asking you to verify the information for the reservation.

-### Current Events
+## Current Events
 Any scheduled event will show up in the Current Events Component as their own component and any more events will be stacked below it.
 To the right of an event component is a cancel button, which will give you a popup asking for confirmation before deleting.
 There's no cancel event option on the original website.

 https://github.com/user-attachments/assets/40c4413b-fa73-4b2c-8b3e-5f5084d09ba3

-### Other forms
+## Other forms
 A more complicated form was labeled as an event wizard and was accessible in a link at the top right.
 We didn't include this - not just because we wanted to focus on the main page - because it looked geared for formal or big events.
 Among the students we interviewed, most just used it for study rooms or for an activity.
 This form asked for sponsors, comments, and included the option to attach documents.
-You could also put in a number for post and pre days.
+You could also put in a number for post and pre-days.
 If we did decide to implement this form, we would've just let the user just make a reservation over a time period.

-The component in this image are two of the "forms" and was cutoff for the redundancy of it.
+The components in this image are two of the "forms" and were cutoff for the redundancy of it.
 The top one is basically another version of the express scheduling but asks for the number of attendees and has additional filters in the dropdown for the available rooms, which is hard to see and work with in a dropdown.
 This also brings the question of why would you need the number of attendees.

 ![Screenshot 2024-11-19 173721](https://github.com/user-attachments/assets/51ace641-6393-4e76-a34d-0a32529d2fa3)